15 Jul Blood Flow Restriction Training in a Nutshell

 - High Blood pressure

 - Subcutaneous hemorrhage

 Nonetheless, when used in a controlled environment by trained and experienced personnel, blood flow restriction training appears to provide a safe training alternative for most individuals regardless of age and training status.

 Combining blood flow restriction with low-load resistance exercise enhances hypertrophic and strength responses.
 Although the driving adaptive mechanisms are not yet clear, blood flow restriction has important implications for individuals who cannot train using heavy loads.
 Well-trained athletes can benefit from low-load BFR training, either as an independent training method or in combination with traditional high-load resistance training.
 When implementing blood flow restriction, cuff width must be appropriate and restrictive pressure must be specific to each individual limb.
 Muscles of the limbs and trunk can benefit from blood flow restriction training, meaning both single- and multi-joint exercises can be prescribed for training programs.
 To create a sufficient physiological stimulus, training plans should include, low exercise loads (20–40 % 1RM), short inter-set rest periods (30–60 s), and relatively high training volumes (50–80 repetitions per exercise).
 Because blood flow restriction training does not markedly increase muscle damage, brief periods of high training frequencies may be possible.
-The research is starting to show the overwhelming positive effects of blood flow restriction training, especially in clinical settings aimed at rehabilitation.
+The research is starting to show the overwhelmingly positive effects of blood flow restriction training, especially in clinical settings aimed at rehabilitation.
 BFR is quickly growing in popularity and is one of the most exciting new clinical tools of the decade.

 ABOUT THE AUTHOR: DALTON